Male Infertility: Causes, Treatments, and Prevention

 5. Lifestyle Factors

-- Smoking, excessive alcohol consumption, and drug use.
+• Smoking, excessive alcohol intake, and drug use.

 6. Environmental Toxins